Mephi78/obsidian-help-de/de/Obsidian Sync/Lokale und Remote-Vaults.md

 ## Next steps

-- [[Set up Obsidian Sync]] to get started with remote vaults.
+- [[Obsidian Sync einrichten]] to get started with remote vaults.
-- [[Switch to Obsidian Sync]] if you're currently using file-based sync and want to use Obsidian Sync.
+- [[Umstellung auf Obsidian Sync]] if you're currently using file-based sync and want to use Obsidian Sync.
 - [[Synchronisiere Notizen zwischen Geräten|Explore other sync options]] if you're still deciding.